sheikhsultan/emma-watson-simple/README.md

-unfortunately I didnt seen jhankar bhai's fb post due to offline on facebook.
+unfortunately I didnt see jhankar bhai's fb post due to offline on facebook.
 I'm completely mobile addicted. so i decided not to touch my mobile while doing assignment. for lake of info i coundn't know about netlify. sorry for that.

 Netlify hosting link - https://agitated-tereshkova-ac72d3.netlify.app/